openhab/openhab-docs/configuration/rules-dsl.md

 The expression language used within scripts is the same that is used in the Xtend language - see the [documentation of expressions](http://www.eclipse.org/xtend/documentation/203_xtend_expressions.html) on the Xtend homepage.

-The syntax is very similar to Java, but has many nice features that allows writing concise code.
+The syntax is very similar to Java, but has many nice features that allow writing concise code.
 It is especially powerful in handling collections.
 What makes it a good match for openHAB from a technical perspective is the fact that there is no need to compile the scripts as they can be interpreted at runtime.